open-telemetry/opentelemetry-specification/specification/resource/sdk.md

 or vendor specific environments (e.g. EKS, AKS, GKE) MUST be implemented as packages separate from the SDK.

-Resource detector packages MUST provide a method that returns a single resource.
+Resource detector packages MUST provide a method that returns a resource.
 This can then be associated with `TracerProvider` or `MeterProvider` instances as described above.

 Resource detector packages MAY detect resource information from multiple possible sources and merge the result using the `Merge` operation described above.

-Resource detection logic MUST be synchronous and is expected to complete quickly since this is run during application initialization.
+Resource detection logic is expected to complete quickly since this code will be run during application initialization.
 Errors should be handled as specified in the [Error Handling principles](../error-handling.md#basic-error-handling-principles).
 Note the failure to detect any resource information MUST NOT be considered an error, whereas an error that occurs during an attempt to detect resource information